 Symbolically, our products stand for clean oceans and a responsible use of plastic.
-That's why we not only collect the Ocean Impact Plastic that we recycle for the production of our travel and everyday companions, but also ensure that the plastics that cannot be used are recycled appropriately.
+That's why we not only collect the Ocean Impact Plastic that we recycle for the production of our travel and everyday companions, but also ensure that the plastics that cannot be used are recycled appropriately if possible.
 Together with our customers, we ensure that they will not end up in the ocean (again).

 With the goal of a circular economy, our backpacks are made of mostly recycled materials and are particularly durable.
-They consciously forgo the need for constant new collection cycles and pursue a timeless, minimalist design language.
+They consciously pursue a timeless, minimalist design language.
 In addition to our two-year warranty, we offer you a spare parts service.
 We also take back GOT BAGs and replace them if the functionality is no longer guaranteed.
 For some cases we are already testing a sewing service and expect to be able to offer a welding service in the near future.
 In this way, we want to guarantee each GOT BAG the longest possible life.